matthew-sayer/matthew-sayer/README.md

 ## Highlight Projects
 I’ve been building with MCP and agentic AI—here are some key repos:

-- **gene_mcp** – A Model Context Protocol server for genetic analysis using NVIDIA NIMs (NVIDIA AgentIQ Hackathon 2025)
+- **gene_mcp** – A Model Context Protocol server for genetic analysis using DNA files
 - **more to be added**

 ## 🌐 Tech Stack